Moelf/S19-129L/Zach/hw8/AAA-README.txt

 Problem 2:
 -----------
 Run ex2.py.
-It will write to the data.pik file, which may be read by checkDecayChain.py and results in proper consistencies and plots.
+Simulates a nuclear decay chain 1000 times and wrotes results to the data.pik file, which may be read by checkDecayChain.py and results in proper consistencies and plots.